mgulbin13/dsc-phase-1-project/README.md

 **Objective:** Analyze the relationship between engine count/type and aviation safety.

 **Key Steps:**
+  - Analyzed number of incidents by engine count
+  - Filtered by engine type
+  - Focused on the three engine types with the least number of accidents
+  - Looked at the average number of fatalities for the three engine types.

 **Key Findings:**
   - Aircraft with two engines have the lowest number of accidents.